Overlay

 I have booked a trip abroad but I am not fully vaccinated.
 Can I still travel?

-There are some countries that will not allow travellers to enter unless they can prove that they’ve received a vaccine for COVID-19.
 Prior to booking a trip, you should check the entry requirements for your destination and prepare any documents of proof in advance of your departure date.
 If you are denied entry into your country of destination because you have failed to meet the entry requirements, you will not be covered by your travel insurance policy for any financial losses or unexpected additional costs incurred.

 Can I claim on my travel insurance if I have to cancel my trip because my destination has banned travellers from my country of residence from entry?